African and African-American Studies

 Review of Comparative Perspectives on Afro-Latin America by Kwame Dixon and John Burdick, PALARA, The Publication of the Afro-Latin American Research Association (Fall 2012), pp. 90-94.

 “Amy Jacques Garvey, Theodore Bilbo, and the Paradoxes of Black Nationalism,” in Global Circuits of Blackness: Interrogating the African Diaspora, J M Rahier, P C Hintzen, and F Smith, (eds.)
 (2010) 152-173.

 “Women and Protest in the Anglophone Caribbean,” in The International Encyclopedia of Revolution and Protest: 1500 to the Present, Immanuel Ness, (eds.), (2009) 3558–3560.

-Shifting Loyalties: War and the Gendered Politics of Patriotism in the British Caribbean, 1914-1938
+Shifting Loyalties: War and the Politics of Empire in the Greater Caribbean, 1914-1938, book manuscript in progress